-This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable space, from costs and Building Regulations through to the best heating and plumbing choices for the new space.
+This guide explains everything you need to know about converting your garage into habitable space.

 Do I Need Planning Permission for a Garage Conversion?

 (MORE: What are Planning Conditions?)

 If the conversion falls under Permitted Development, applying for a Lawful Development Certificate (LDC) is a good idea, particularly if you aim to remortgage or sell the house in the future.

 If you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.

 How Much Does a Garage Conversion Cost?

 A basic integrated garage conversion will cost from around £8,000 (or £400-640/m²).
 This is less than the value you could add to your home by converting the garage, so this is one project that really does make great financial sense.

 Before you begin work, be sure to familiarise yourself with the factors that are likely to affect the cost of your garage conversion, including:

 - the foundations need reinforcing

 - the walls, floors or roof are in dubious condition

 - the ceiling height needing to be raised (you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level)